Broken City: Critical reception

-Emily Helwig wrote for The Hollywood Reporter, critics "have been less than thrilled" with Broken City.
-"While many praise the talented cast and others enjoyed the cinematography, some critics add that Brian Tucker's screenplay might have been the problem and that it may have been a better story told as a period piece."
+Emily Helwig wrote for The Hollywood Reporter, that critics "have been less than thrilled" with Broken City: "While many praise the talented cast and others enjoyed the cinematography, some critics add that Brian Tucker's screenplay might have been the problem and that it may have been a better story told as a period piece."

 Michael Phillips of the Chicago Tribune praises the cinematography of Ben Seresin, describing it as having an "autumnal glow", but criticizes the "coincidence and improbability" of the script, which lets down the able cast.
 Richard Roeper gave it 3 out of 4 stars, criticizing the script but saying, "It's pretty trashy and sometimes stupid.
 But there was never a moment when I wasn't entertained on one level or another."